Motorworld’s newspaper №86

 In October 1941, most of the crew and equipment were evacuated to the east.
 The equipment was installed at the Izhevsk Machine-Building Plant and was used for the production of defence equipment.
 Some of the workers stayed there, the rest was sent to Tyumen with all of the documentation for the production of motorcycles.
 At the same time people from Taganrog Instrumental Factory arrived there, along with equipment and rigging for the production of AM-600 motorcycles.

 Serpukhov plant began to recover after the defeat of the Wehrmacht army near Moscow.
 Experts from the Ministry of Automotive Industry came to Serpukhov with a government task: Serpukhov plant will be repairing captured motorcycles.

-Also, SMZ was attaching М-72 sidecars to the “Harley-Davidson” and “Indian” motorcycles arrived under the Lend-Lease program.
+At the SMZ they were combining М-72 sidecars with the “Harley-Davidson” and “Indian” motorcycles, which arrived under the Lend-Lease program.
 In addition, from 1944 to 1946, spare parts for motorcycles AM-600 were produced.
 In 1946, the plant entered the subordination of the Central Design Bureau of Motorcycle Construction as an experimental workshop (CKEB).
 Its main task was the production of special experimental engines for motorcycles.

 When in 1947 Irbit Motorycle Plant (IMZ) began the production of a sports 750 cc bike M-75 , SMZ started its improvement.